jkunimune/Djastiz/en-Specification.md

 Participles in Launtoklian are represented with relative clauses.

+### Miscellaneous conventions

+Metric system.
+Dates in Lawntoklian are expressed YYYY-MM-DD hh:mm:ss.sss Z. Thus, the first humans landed on the lunar surface at 1969-07-20 20:17 UTC.

 ## Gestures

-Like any self-respecting language, Djastiz comes with a variety of gestures to express common sayings or feelings without the need to use one's voice.
-The most common are as follows.
-- When greeting someone, hold your hand in front of you and rub your forefinger and thumb or middle finger and thumb up and down.
-- When bidding someone farewell, wave one or both arms up and down in front of you.
-Optionally, apply a wave effect to the arm motion that moves away from you.
-If using both arms, make sure to alternate them so as to give the impression of an octopus.
-- When answering in the affirmative, display the back of your hand and splay the fingers.
-- When answering in the negative, face your palm to the floor and gently shake the hand back and forth, holding it at a constant height.
-- To display joy or excitement, hold your arm straight up with a clenched fist.
-- To display sadness or disappointment, press a clenched fist into an open palm.
-- To display approval or appreciation toward a person, place your palms together, holding them horizontally, and slide the top hand forward, off of the bottom one.
-- To display disapproval or depreciation toward a person, slowly and gracefully raise your hands toward them while saying "oooooooooooh" quietly.
+Gestures are inherently cultural, regardless of the language of communication.
+Thus, I won't try to control all of your body language when you speak Lawntoklian.
+However, keep in mind that this language is designed for international communication, and that your interlocuter may not understand or even misinterpret your gestures, even if you think of them as universal.
+When you want to convey something manually to an audience that knows Lawntoklian, use words from International Sign when possible.
+A few of the most useful ones are itemised below:
+* To greet someone,
+* To say goodbye,
+* To answer in the affirmative,
+* To answer in the negative,
+* To express confusion or ignorance,
+* To express joy or approval of something,
+* To express sadness, anger, or disapproval of something,

 ## Sun never sets clause

-The final and most important rule is this: Launtoklian is defined, not by its users, but by this document.
+The final and most important rule is this: Lawntoklian is defined, not by its users, but by this document.
 In order for an international auxiliary language to be effective, everyone must speak the same variety.
 That means that the final arbiter for what does and doesn't constitute correct Launtoklian is this.
 Anyone is, of course, free to interpret and use the language in any way they see fit.
 However, if their variation on Launtoklian contradicts this document, they cannot rightly assert their variation to be correct.